The Soundtrack of Our Lives: Tours and releases

-The band found critical success in the United States in 2002, with their third album Behind the Music, released the previous year in Sweden and in the rest of Europe.
+The band found critical success in the United States in 2002, with their third album Behind the Music, released the previous year in Sweden and the rest of Europe.
 It was nominated for the Best Alternative Album award at the 2003 Grammy Awards.
-They toured the US in 2002 with Oasis in support of their album Behind the Music.
+They toured the US in 2002 with Oasis, in support of their album Behind the Music.

 Their double album Communion was released in November 2008.
 After a tour of the US the band announced that they were working on their next record Throw It Into the Universe.
 In October 2010, the band announced it would be releasing their first 'best of' compilation entitled Golden Greats no. 1.
 According to a statement on their website: "The band has spent much of the summer of 2010 in Svenska Grammofonstudion [sic] where they remastered the original recordings and in part picked up nuances that somehow went missing.
 With the carefully restored and remastered versions we are invited to TSOOL classics in a way we never heard them before."

 In early 2012, the band announced on their website that their latest album, Throw It to the Universe, was complete.
 The album was released on 18 April 2012.

 Lead singer Ebbot Lundberg stated in an interview with Intro Magazine that Throw It to the Universe would be the band's final album, stating that he felt it completed the band's journey.
 The band performed its last show on 22 December 2012 in Stockholm.

+In 2023, the band reunited for a number of festival performances in Sweden, Norway, and Spain.
+A tour of Sweden took place in the spring of 2024, and more dates were added for summer and autumn.

 Songs featured in popular culture

 Their track "Instant Repeater 99" is played during the closing credits of the 2002 film Spun.

-Their track "Sister Surround" was included on the "jukebox" of EA Sports MVP Baseball 2003 while "Karmageddon" is featured on EA Sports' NHL 2005 and FIFA Football 2005 video games. and in the movie Grand Theft Parsons.
+Their track "Sister Surround" was included on the "jukebox" of EA Sports' MVP Baseball 2003, while "Karmageddon" is featured on EA Sports' NHL 2005 and FIFA Football 2005 video games. and in the movie Grand Theft Parsons.
 "Sister Surround" was also featured in an episode of Six Feet Under.
 Their track "Babel On" was featured in MLB 10: The Show.

 Their track "Bigtime" featured as the theme of WrestleMania 21 and on the soundtrack of the PAL version of Gran Turismo 4.
 Their track "Mother One Track Mind" was also featured on the Gran Turismo 4 soundtrack.
-T.S.O.O.L. songs "Sister Surround" and "Ten Years Ahead" both appear on the In Good Company soundtrack as well.
+T.S.O.O.L.'s songs "Sister Surround" and "Ten Years Ahead" both appear on the In Good Company soundtrack as well.

 The song "Second Life Replay" was featured during an episode of the fourth season of Californication and "What's Your Story" in season six.